We asked how and when finding advice from a family lawyer or using a mediator is beneficial…

 When faced with this situation it is natural to feel anxious and uncertain about your future.
 Speaking to an experienced family lawyer may help you to understand your rights and the options available to you in relation to the divorce and the financial arrangements going forward.

 A family lawyer should do all they can to reduce the amount of stress you are under and endeavour to deal with the situation as efficiently and cost-effectively as possible.
-It is advisable to seek advice from a solicitor who is a member of Resolution, which means that they will be committed to a constructive and non-confrontational approaching to resolving family disputes.
+It is a good idea to seek advice from a solicitor who is a member of Resolution, which means that they will be committed to a constructive and non-confrontational approaching to resolving family disputes.

 In some very limited circumstances it is possible for parties to receive legal aid, so you may wish to investigate this with your solicitor.